-- 1. Have passed the Qualifying Exam. - 2.
-Have passed the Candidacy Examination. - 3.
-Have successfully written and defended their dissertation. - 4.
-Have completed their required curriculum with a cumulative GPA of 3.00 or better.
-Any coursework taken toward fulfilling the requirements of the Doctor of Philosophy degree or required by the student's advisor or committee with a recorded grade below C will not count toward the degree and may result in dismissal from the program.

-5. Submit a Graduation Application to the Registrar's Office (at the beginning of the final semester).
+- 1. Pass the Qualifying Exam. - 2.
+Complete a minimum of 63 hours, with at least 48 hours completed through Liberty University. - 3.
+Complete the degree within 10 years. - 4.
+Complete their required curriculum with a cumulative GPA of 3.00 or better.
+Any coursework taken toward fulfilling the requirements of the Doctor of Philosophy degree or required by the student's advisor or committee with a recorded grade below B will not count toward the degree and may result in dismissal from the program. - 5.
+Pass the Candidacy Examination. - 6.
+Successfully write and defend their dissertation research. - 7.
+Take the graduate writing assessment. - 8.
+Submit a Graduation Application to the Registrar's Office (at the beginning of the final semester)

-A student may petition the Center for Counseling and Family Studies for permission to retake one course in which he/she received a grade of C. The most recent grade will be recorded on the transcript.
-No further coursework can be completed until the grade of C is replaced on the student's transcript.
+A student may petition the Center for Counseling and Family Studies for permission to retake one course in which he/she received a grade of C. No further coursework can be completed until the grade of C is replaced on the student's transcript.
 If a student receives a grade of C in any subsequent course he/she will be academically dismissed from the program.
+A grade of D or F in any course will result in dismissal from the program.